Four Things to Avoid if You Have Colitis

 What to avoid if you suffer from colitis

 Emotional disorders increase the activity and alter the function of your colon.
-These may be accompanied by diarrhea or constipation, which are primary symptoms of nervous colitis.
+These may be accompanied by diarrhea or constipation, which are primary symptoms of nervous colitis, according to a thesis presented at the Universidad de Ciencias y Artes de Chiapas.

 3-Leading a sedentary lifestyle